cds-snc/design-research-handbook/_pages/en/research-best-practices/critique.md

 * Watch your body language.
   * Receiving critique makes most people feel vulnerable.
 Givers should be encouraging and warm.
   * On the flip side, it’s hard to give honest feedback.
 Recipients should also encourage and thank givers.
+* Don't say who said what in critique group.
+When sharing feedback to your team from critique group, say "my critique group said." not "[person] said."
+Likewise, don't expect external credit for what you suggest in a group.
+Ideas flow freely.